phoenixframework/phoenix/guides/live_view.md

 These bindings automatically send events to the server when the specified browser events occur, which are then handled in `handle_event/3`.

-## When to Use LiveView

-LiveView is ideal for:
-- Applications requiring real-time updates
-- Interactive forms with immediate validation
-- CRUD interfaces with complex state management
-- Dashboards and monitoring interfaces
-- Collaborative features

-However, for purely static content or applications requiring extensive client-side processing, traditional controller-based views or single-page applications might be more appropriate.
-Also, because LiveViews keep their state on the server, they are not a fit for applications that need to work offline.

 ## Getting Started

 Phoenix includes code generators for LiveView.
 Try: